-The city of Overland Park provides funding to the Johnson County Human Services Department for the Minor Home Rehabilitation Program, which strengthens neighborhoods through improvements to the quality of existing housing for low and moderate-income households.
+In this Annual Action Plan, the City of Overland Park provides funding to the Johnson County Housing Services Department and Habitat for Humanity of Kansas City for the Minor Home Rehabilitation Program.
+This program strengthens neighborhoods through improvements to the quality of existing housing for low and moderate-income households.
 Financial support for this program fosters and maintains affordable housing by assisting low-income households with maintaining the safety of their housing through home repair projects that they may not otherwise be able to address.
-The city will also continue to provide match funding to Johnson County's HOME Program in order to increase the number of low-income households that will be able to receive home rehabilitation projects that are vital to the long-term stability of their houses.
+The City will also continue to provide match funding to Johnson County's HOME Program in order to increase the number of low-income households that will be able to receive home rehabilitation projects that are vital to the long-term stability of their houses.

-The City also provides funding to Catholic Charities, Hillcrest Transitional Housing, The Salvation Army, and Johnson County, which provide emergency assistance to households with housing instability.
+Additionally, this Action Plan provides funding to Catholic Charities, El Centro, Hillcrest Transitional Housing, Johnson County Interfaith Hospitality Network, The Salvation Army, and Metropolitan Lutheran Ministry, which provide emergency assistance to households with housing instability.
 These programs assist low-income households in maintaining their housing, as well as providing case management services to connect households to affordable housing options within the community.
+Additional City funds are provided to Johnson County and United Community Services to meet non-CDBG eligible resident needs.
+Lastly, Friends of JCDS provides affordable housing in group homes to adults with disabilities who receive services from Johnson County Development Supports.
+The group homes are rehabilitated, brought up to current building code standards, and made accessible for current and future residents.
+Each resident currently pays an affordable rent of \$345 per month.

-In 2017, the city began a rental licensing program that requires bi-annual inspections of all rental properties.
+In 2017, the City began a rental licensing program that requires bi-annual inspections of all rental properties.
 Its aim is to proactively address property maintenance code violations and improve conditions of all residential rental units.